-Who’s afraid of the post-truth condition?
+Who’s afraid of Post-Truth?

 Lecture by Steve Fuller